Rohan-Deshamudre/Drone-nav/README.md

 ## Deployment
 ### Building Airsim
 Once the project is set up by following above steps, you can:
-1. Double click on Hospital.sln file to load the Contoso Healthcare environment onto Unreal Engine.
+1. In the src folder, double click on Hospital.sln file to load the Contoso Healthcare environment onto Unreal Engine.
 2. Make sure Build config is set to "Development Editor" and Win64.\
 ![config.png](images/config.png)
 3. Press F5 to run.
 This will start the Unreal Editor.